Real-Time Streaming Protocol: RTSP over HTTP

-RTSP over HTTP was defined by Apple in 1999 It interleaves the RTP Video and Audio data into the RTSP Command Connection (as defined in RFC2326), and then sends the RTSP Command Connection via a pair of HTTP connections.
-One is a long running GET connection, and the other is a long running POST connection.
+RTSP over HTTP was defined by Apple in 1999.
+It interleaves the RTP Video and Audio data into the RTSP Command Connection (as defined in RFC2326), and then sends the RTSP Command Connection via a pair of HTTP connections.
+One of these is a long-running GET connection, and the other is a long-running POST connection.

-This method is also used in the ONVIF IP Camera standard and can be combined with HTTPS for secure and encrypted video and audio.
+This method is also used in the ONVIF IP Camera standard, and can be combined with HTTPS for secure and encrypted video and audio.

 RTSP Encryption and RTSPS

-There are several different methods for encrypting RTSP command messages and the RTP Video and Audio data.
+There are several different methods for encrypting RTSP command messages and RTP Video and Audio data.

-RTSP 2.0 (RFC7826) defines several methods for encryption and introduces a new rtsps:// URL and many of these have been incorporated into RFC2326 RTSP 1.0 Clients and Servers.
+RTSP 2.0 (RFC7826) defines several methods for encryption and introduces a new rtsps:// URL.
+Many of these have been incorporated into RFC2326 RTSP 1.0 Clients and Servers.